|Photo via Pinterest|

 It's admittedly been a little quiet here on the blog lately.
 But I think every blogger sometimes has moments where life just gets in the way, and I think that can sometimes be a good thing.
 In my case, it hasn't been anything bad, quite the opposite - I have lots of reasons to smile lately.
 I've been busy loving life.

-And so I thought it high time to begin a weekly series on gratefulness, coming to you each and every Friday.
+And so I thought it high time to begin a series on gratefulness, coming to you on Fridays, today and future.
 I was inspired by the journey my dear friend Beth has been going on - finding things big and small to be grateful for each day and documenting them on her tumblr.
 As this video adorably if un-scientifically proved, being grateful can and does have a huge impact on happiness.
 I have certainly found it to be true for me.
 And so, as both a log of blessings in my life as well as a method of keeping myself accountable to living in a state of intentional gratitude, this series was born.

 My vision for this series was to capture these blessings and small joys in photographic form, but since I've essentially been walking on a cloud for the last few weeks, knowing that after many, many long years I will finally be going back to the little country that found a permanent place in my heart - Switzerland - I think it only right that that story gets full focus in this inaugural gratefulness post.
 I don't think it is possible to describe the level of joy that I feel about these upcoming travels.
 And when I saw this image on Pinterest - I thought the idea of "sunshine in my soul" captured it really well.